-Initially 1 year with ‘new office’ L-1, or up to 3 years for a regular filing.
+Initially 1 year with ‘new office’ L-1, or up to three years for a regular filing.

-Initial O-1 status is valid for up to 3 years.
+Initial O-1 status is valid for up to three years.

 How long is the extension of the L-1 and O-1?

-L-1A can be extended for a maximum of 7 years, and the L-1B can be extended for a maximum of 5 years including the initial period.
-The extensions can be made in 2-year increments.
+L-1A can be extended for a maximum of seven years, and the L-1B can be extended for a maximum of five years including the initial period.
+The extensions can be made in two-year increments.

-O-1 status can be extended in 1 or 3-year increments indefinitely assuming you continue to qualify for the visa.
+O-1 status can be extended in one or three-year increments indefinitely assuming you continue to qualify for the visa.

 What is the maximum stay of L-1 and O-1?